Mohammed0572/bengaluru-cost-explorer/README.md

 Our analysis collects and visualizes data across key expense categories to present a clear and actionable budget breakdown.

+## 🎯 Project Domain

+The core domain of this project is **Data Visualization & Analytics**.
+We are focused on taking raw data about living expenses, processing it, and presenting it in an interactive and easy-to-understand visual format (charts, graphs, and tables).

 ---

 ## 👥 Team Members